 A study of the juvenile justice process to include specialized juvenile law, role of the juvenile law, role of the juvenile courts, role of police agencies, role of correctional agencies, and theories concerning delinquency.
 Three lecture hours per week.
-Credit: 3 semester hours

 CJSA 1322/ CRIJ 1301 Introduction to Criminal Justice